tom-p-huck/mypage/README.md

 on wireless electrical vehicle charging.
 This sparked a more general interest in E-Mobility, so I started an internship at an automotive supplier and then became a student trainee (German: "Werkstudent") for almost two years.
-During this time i worked on various topics related to electric motors, including adaptive control, thermal modeling, and automated design optimization.
+During this time I worked on various topics related to electric motors, including adaptive control, thermal modeling, and automated design optimization.
 <br>
 <!--I investigated how [adaptive control methods](https://en.wikipedia.org/wiki/Adaptive_control), such as model reference adaptive control (MRAC) and model identification adaptive control (MIAC) can help top make control algorithms for electric motors more robust against parameter variance, parameter drift and defects.<br/>